AdobeDocs/uxp-photoshop/src/pages/design/index.md

 ## Overview

-There are two interface’s available to plugins in Photoshop, blocking UI (Dialog UI) and non-blocking UI (Panel UI).
+There are two interfaces available to plugins in Photoshop, blocking UI (Dialog UI) and non-blocking UI (Panel UI).
 The Plugin Launch Pad in Photoshop will let users view the list of their installed plugins and open a plugin right from their workspace.

 ![Photoshop Plugin interfaces](./ux-images/pluginsinphotoshop.png)